artur-ciocanu/launch.en/help/launch-reference/publishing/builds.md

 The default file format for builds is a package of files that contain all the required code for your extensions, data elements, and rules to run in the way that you want them to.

 However, in certain cases, you might prefer a .zip archive of the files rather than the executable client-side code file.
 For example, you might want to create an archive if you host your build yourself and want to use the build in another deployment.
 If you provide anything in the self-hosted path to the library field, you can save your environment.
 Along with your new code, a link to the archived download becomes available.
-Tags still builds your library and deploys it, but instead of deploying a bunch of code files, you can deploy a zip file to Akamai, and download it from `assets.adobedtm.com/...`
+After the library is built you have the option to deploy a zip file to Akamai, and download it from `assets.adobedtm.com/...`.

 >[!NOTE]
 >